Ruslan-B/FFmpeg.AutoGen/README.md

 The example of the library usage: video decoding, conversion and frame extraction to jpeg is included in ```FFmpeg.AutoGen.Example``` project.

 - on Windows:
-The libraries are bundled with repository.
-The original libraries source is [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/) v1.2 been used for [32-bit](http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-1.2-win32-shared.7z) and [64-bit](http://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-1.2-win64-shared.7z) platforms.
+The native FFmpeg binaries are bundled with repository.
+The binaries source is [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/), v1.2 been used for
+[32-bit](http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-1.2-win32-shared.7z) and
+[64-bit](http://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-1.2-win64-shared.7z) platforms.
 The example project shows how specify path to native libraries.